SYNOP Code Form

 indicator for sign of the temperature (sn)

-national group specified by Australia, included for our purposes at 18:00, 19:00 and 20:00 local time if datum is available
+National group specified by Australia.
+Included for local practices at 18:00, 19:00 and 20:00 local time.

 2snTnTnTn group identifier (2)